BigDataInMedicine/COVISION-PWA/README.md

 If you use this project in your research, please cite:

 - Weber M, Knak AK, Wulff A. A Mobile Research App for Post-COVID Fatigue Monitoring.
 Stud Health Technol Inform.
 2026 May 21;336:1614-1618. doi: [10.3233/SHTI260498](https://doi.org/10.3233/SHTI260498).
 PMID: 42175169.

+## 📚 Citation & Publication

+If you use **COVISION-PWA** in your research, please cite the software release:

+- Weber M, Knak AK, Wulff A. _COVISION-PWA_ (Version 1.0.0) [Computer software].
+Zenodo.
+2025 Oct. doi: [10.5281/zenodo.21278265](https://doi.org/10.5281/zenodo.21278265).

+For a detailed description of the application's design, methodology, implementation, and intended research use, please refer to the accompanying conference paper:

+- Weber M, Knak AK, Wulff A. _A Mobile Research App for Post-COVID Fatigue Monitoring_.
+Stud Health Technol Inform.
+2026 May 21;336:1614-1618. doi: [10.3233/SHTI260498](https://doi.org/10.3233/SHTI260498).
+PMID: 42175169.

 ---